-grad [list or numpy 1-D array] The value of the first order derivative (gradient) of the loss with respect to the elements of preds for each sample point.
+[numpy 1-D array or numpy 2-D array (for multi-class task)] The value of the first order derivative (gradient) of the loss with respect to the elements of preds for each sample point.

-hess [list or numpy 1-D array] The value of the second order derivative (Hessian) of the loss with respect to the elements of preds for each sample point.
+[numpy 1-D array or numpy 2-D array (for multi-class task)] The value of the second order derivative (Hessian) of the loss with respect to the elements of preds for each sample point.